Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 Please check out [Microsoft Cognitive Services Speech SDK](https://aka.ms/csspeech) for documentation, links to the download pages, and the samples.

 >NOTE: The content of this repository is supporting the [Bing Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/Home), not the new [Speech Service](https://azure.microsoft.com/services/cognitive-services/speech-services).
+Bing Speech Service has been deprecated, please use the new Speech Service.

 ## Prerequisites